 An Effective Partnership

-The Occupational Skills Training supervisor works in partnership with you, the worker/student, and the training site supervisor.
+The Occupational Skills Training coordinator works in partnership with you, the worker/student, and the training site supervisor.
 Each of these partners plays an important role in making the program a success.

 Occupational Skills Training

 The Occupational Skills Training staff get involved as soon as a student is referred.
 We take on the following responsibilities: